Sarajevo reopens landmark city hall and library destroyed in war

 Vijecnica faces the Miljacka river and hills from which the Serb artillery set it ablaze, burning most of its books and manuscripts despite efforts by firefighters and volunteers who braved sniper fire to rescue at least part of the collection.

-The ceremony was partly overshadowed by a protest of several hundred people, some of whom arrived to Sarajevo on foot from other Bosnian towns to protest against unemployment and corruption.

-Vedran Smajlovic, a cellist who gained world recognition after a photograph showed him playing in Vijecnica's ruins just days after its destruction, was due to play Albinoni's Adagio again.
+Vedran Smajlovic, a cellist who gained world recognition after a photograph showed him playing in the Vijecnica's ruins just days after its destruction, will play Albinoni's Adagio again but this time to celebrate life, not to mourn the dead.

 "The energy in that building was something sacred," Smajlovic said of his wartime performance.
-"The building was still breathing, regardless of the destruction, I felt its power and it made me cry."
+"The building was still breathing, regardless of the destruction, I felt its power and it made me cry," Smajlovic said.